17. Current opinions of Brexit

 • December 2022 recorded a slight uptick from 6% in October 2022 – the lowest concern recorded since December 2015

-• In July 2023, less than 10% saw EU/Europe/Brexit as the most important issue facing Britain today.
+• In July 2024, about 5% saw EU/Europe/Brexit as the most important issue facing Britain.

 Hindsight – was the Brexit vote right or wrong?

 YouGov (and occasionally other pollsters) have been asking people regularly whether, in hindsight, they think Britain was right or wrong to vote to leave the EU.
 The polls repeat the question, so indicate the trend well.
-Figures 17.3 shows the trend over 300 polls from 1 August 2016 to 11 August 2023.
+Figures 17.3 shows the trend over 266 YouGov polls from 1 August 2016 to 16 May 2024.

 Public opinion has reversed compared to the 2016 referendum result.
-The poll on 11 August 2023 said that 59% think the Brexit vote was wrong and 41% think it right (on a comparable basis to the referendum which was 48.1% to 51.9%).
-At 11 August 2023, the margin of wrong over right over the last five polls averaged 20% (compared to the referendum margin of 3.8% in the opposite direction).
+The YouGov poll on 16 May 2024 said that 65% think the Brexit vote was wrong and 35% think it right (on a comparable basis to the referendum which was 48.1% to 51.9%).
+At 16 May 2024, the margin of wrong over right was 30% (compared to 3.8% in the opposite direction at the referendum).

 Figure 17.3: In hindsight, do you think Britain was right or wrong to vote to leave the EU?